They’re all lily white. They’ve all got deep roots going back to the homeland. And they couldn’t be any less Irish.

 “As we stand together with our Irish friends, I’m reminded of that proverb — and this is a good one, this is one I like, I’ve heard it for many, many years and I love it,” Trump said.
 “Always remember to forget the friends that proved untrue, but never forget to remember those that have stuck by you.”

-Thank you Albashir Adam Alhassan, Irish bard from Nigeria.
+Thank you Albashir Adam Alhassan, Irish bard of Nigeria.
 Fake presidents are good at this sort of thing, embarrassing you with their fuckwit stupidity.

 Two of the leading Republicans involved in Thursday’s cultural gaffes — Pence and House Speaker Paul D. Ryan (R-Wis.) — identify as Irish American.